dbolivar25/redis/README.md

 1. The server listens for incoming connections.
 2. Each client connection is handled by a separate task.
-3. The `ConnectionManager` coordinates multiple client connections.
+3. The `ConnectionManager` coordinates multiple client connections and manages replication.
 4. The `KVStore` manages the in-memory key-value store and handles expiration.
 5. Communication between components is done using Tokio channels.